rmarable/Ec2InstanceMaker/INSTALL.md

 ## Creating an Installation Environment on OSX

-This section provides guidance for using this toolkit to launch new EC2 instances directly from OSX.
+This section provides guidance for launching new EC2 instances directly from OSX.
 Please be forewarned that this method requires installing external tools including Homebrew which may createe other unforeseen problems with your local environment.

 * Clone the Ec2InstanceMaker toolkit into your local ~/src directory: